Editor’s Note:This story first appeared in Dish magazine.

 “Poverty and oysters always seem to go together,” wrote Charles Dickens in The Pickwick Papers in 1836.
 How times change.

-Modern science has also revealed that they are very good for you.
+Modern science has revealed that oysters are very good for you.
 They are a well-balanced food, containing protein, carbohydrates and lipids.
 They are an excellent source of vitamins A, B1 (thiamin), B2 (riboflavin), B3 (niacin), C (ascorbic acid) and D (calciferol) and are also high in vitamin B12, iron, zinc, copper, phosphorous and other minerals.
 Recent research has linked their amino acids with the ability to lower serum cholesterol levels.
 At the same time, oysters are not highly calorific: it’s been calculated that you would need to eat 52,000 oysters to match the calorific value of say, a red deer.* All up, oysters are a veritable cocktail of healthiness, guaranteed to put a twinkle in your eye.

-Oysters may not be, as the eighteenth-century gourmand Grimod de la Reynière once remarked, the indispensable opening to a winter breakfast, but it is certainly the best time of year to enjoy them.
+Oysters may not be, as the eighteenth-century gourmand Grimod de la Reynière once remarked, the indispensable opening to a winter breakfast, but winter is certainly the best time of year to enjoy them.
 In the colder months they are lean and firm-textured, with a bright flavour.
 In the warmer months they spawn, which alters their taste and texture and often turns their flesh a creamy colour.

 How you enjoy oysters is up to you.
 Steamed, baked, grilled, roasted, sautéed, fried or added to soups and stews, they’re nothing if not versatile.
 For a simpler taste, just add a squeeze of lime or lemon or a twist of black pepper or a drop of Tabasco, chilli, Worcestershire or Mignonette sauce.
 Diehard oyster lovers maintain the only way to eat oysters on the shell is au naturel; that way you savour its liquor – the mix of the oyster’s own secretions and the brine of the ocean in which it lives.
 The French poet Léon-Paul Fargue describes the taste as like kissing the sea on the lips.